-As of December 31, 2012, we had assets held for sale of \$1.3 million related to our Michigan manufacturing facility.
-The assets included a building and land.
+At December 31, 2012, we had assets held for sale of \$1.3 million related to our Michigan manufacturing facility.
+The assets included a building and land that was classified as held for sale at December 31, 2011 in connection with our restructuring plan to consolidate our North American operations in San Leandro, California.
 The fair value of these assets was determined based on Level 2 inputs, primarily sales data for similar properties.
-Losses recognized in fiscal year 2012 due to fair value remeasurements using Level 2 inputs were \$0.3 million.
-The fair value of assets held for sale, measured on a nonrecurring basis, is as follows (in thousands):